deliverystack/kontent.components/README.md

 ### The `Stringify.jsx` React Component

-The `Stringify.jsx` React retrieves component renders a raw JSON structure, which can be convenient while debugging.
+The `Stringify.jsx` React component renders a raw JSON structure, which can be convenient during development and while debugging.

 - [Stringify.jsx](./src/components/Stringify.jsx)